 - Pest infested plants become stressed plants which affect fruit set.
 If the vine becomes infested by ants or aphids, try spraying the plant with Pyrethrum to eradicate the pests.

-- Passion fruit likes full sun near the coast, but should be protected from hot, dry inland heat.
-It thrives in temperatures from 68-82 degrees F. (20-27 C.) in well-draining sandy loam with a pH of between 6.5 and 7.
+- Passion fruit likes full sun near the coast, but should be protected from hot, dry, inland heat.
+It thrives in temperatures from 68 to 82 degrees F. (20-27 C.) in well-draining sandy loam with a pH of between 6.5 and 7.
 The roots are shallow, so planting in raised beds can increase drainage, which helps thwart soil diseases.

 Hopefully, if you are adhering to all of the above, your passion flower will set fruit, but if not, it is still an interesting addition to the home garden and enjoyable for its unique and beautiful blooms.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Amy Grant has been gardening for 30 years and writing for 15.
 A professional chef and caterer, Amy's area of expertise is culinary gardening.

 Pantone’s Color Of The Year 2024 Is A Gardener’s Dream – Discover 7 Flowers That Are ‘Peach Fuzz’ Perfection